Table of Contents

 Onions contain very low sodium and calories, and no fat or cholesterol.
 Also, they contain folic acid and vitamin B that help the body makes healthy new cells.
 Onions contain lots of antioxidants that help prevent conditions like cancer and diabetes.

 Onions are mostly used fresh in cooking different dishes.
-It can also be made into powder, paste, pickle, etc. They can be used as medicine to treat fever and cold.
+It can also be made into powder, paste, pickle, etc. You can learn how ta convert vegetables into powder here.
+They can be used as medicine to treat fever and cold.
 They have also been proven to have antibacterial activities, limiting the activities of certain bacteria.
 Thus, they can be employed to prevent tooth decay.

 Best grown during the dry season.